-The “Proteomics and membrane mass spectrometry” lab is funded by the MPIs for Biophysics and Brain Research.
+The “Mass spectrometry” lab is funded by the MPIs for Biophysics and Brain Research.
 We specialize in the development of workflows, methods and – in collaboration with instrument vendors – mass spectrometers to address specific questions in structural, molecular and neuro-biology.

 We also engage in external collaborations and are currently a member of SPP 2002 (Small proteins in prokaryotes) by the DFG and the MOEL-SOEL-program by the BMBF.